jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/JavaScript cheat sheet.md

 - `&&` has a higher precedence than `||`
     - `a || b && c` is the same as `a || (b && c)`
+    - but don't rely on this, use parentheses to make your intention clearer
 - `&&` and `||` **short circuit**
     - in `a && (b + c)`, if `a` is falsy, `(b + c)` won't be evaluated even though it's in parentheses
 - math operators follow PEMDAS (`%` has the same precedence as `/`)